 Some schools are also doing their best to provide internet access to students.
 Austin, for example, has a fleet of buses that provide WiFi throughout the school district.
-(If you live in Austin, see Austin Independent School District's website and this CNN article for details.)
+(If you live in Austin, see the Austin ISD WiFi bus map.)

 For information on whether your child's school district helps provide access to the internet and online classes, go to the school's website, school district's website, or contact your school administrators.

 No. Talking to your company may help avoid late fees or lessen the amount you owe.
 However, even if your company has paused shutoffs or helped you with deferment, you must eventually pay your bills.